 You may also like:

 - 3 tbsp coconut butter, softened

-- 1/2-1 tbsp plant-based milk, such as almond, soy or coconut, as needed
+- ½-1 tbsp dairy free milk, such as almond, soy or coconut, as needed

 - To make the cookies: Add all of the ingredients to a medium-size bowl and mix until it forms a pliable dough.
 Add more milk if the dough needs to come together more.

 - Place the dough on a lightly floured surface.
 Flatten the dough with a rolling pin so it is about 8mm (0.3 inch) thick.
 Use a gingerbread cookie cutter to cut shapes out of the dough.
 Carefully place each cookie on a lined baking tray with a little space in between each cookie.
 You may need to use a butter knife or spatula to transfer them,